Sent-down youth: Rural educated youth

 Rural educated youths were the worst affected.
 The CCP initiated the First Five-Year Plan (1953–1957) in 1953, following the Soviet-style development of heavy industry in urban areas.
 The Stalinist model required the PRC to develop more efficient ways to extract resources from agriculture to subsidize industrialization.
-The CCP's central leadership introduced centralized requisition for grain from villages and rationing in cities, better known as the "unified purchasing and selling of grain" system or tonggou tongxiao 統購統銷.
+The CCP's central leadership introduced centralized requisition for grain from villages and rationing in cities, better known as the "unified purchasing and selling of grain" system or Tongguo tongxiao.
 The system required peasants to sell "surplus" grain to the state at a fixed low price while providing city residents with guaranteed rations, which widened the gap between urban and rural China.

 Because of the urban-rural gap, many educated youths considered going on to higher education (and acquiring a job in the city) as the primary way out of the countryside and the peasantry.
 A rural youth wrote to his elder brother in 1955, "I failed (to go on to higher education) ...
 I could not calm down, because it mattered to my youth, even to my life ...
 I would rather make a living by picking up trash in the city than stay in the countryside!"

 Some rural educated youth turned to working opportunities in cities.
-However, the PRC's gradual nationalization of the state's private sector, the reform of handicraft in cities (and the reform of agriculture, known collectively as the "Three Socialist Reforms" (三大社會主義改造 (sān dà shèhuì zhǔyì gǎizào); 1953–1956), and the accumulation of workers during the First Five-Year Plan left a large unemployed population in cities.
+However, the PRC's gradual nationalization of the state's private sector, the reform of handicraft in cities (and the reform of agriculture, known collectively as the "Three Socialist Reforms" (sān dà shèhuì zhǔyì gǎizào (三大社会主义改造); 1953–1956), and the accumulation of workers during the First Five-Year Plan left a large unemployed population in cities.
 The PRC's urgent, open-ended need for as many peasants (food producers, with more "surplus" grain to be extracted) and as few consumers (city residents) as possible made rural educated youth's countryside-to-city movement unfavorable to policymakers.

 The CCP's central leadership institutionalized the two-tiered household registration (the hukou system) in 1958.
 Initially designed as a surveillance tool for police to monitor the population to prevent counterrevolutionary sabotage in the early 1950s, the post-1958 hukou system assigned every individual in China a rural (agricultural) or urban (non-agricultural) registration by residence.
 The classification system aimed to fix everyone in place.
 While city residents (individuals with an urban or non-agricultural hukou) were entitled to guaranteed food rations, housing, health care and education, rural (agricultural) households were bound by control of their physical mobility and were expected to be self-sufficient.
 The 1953 reform of primary education permanently ended most rural, educated youth opportunities for upward social mobility.